PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 Expected output is series of numbers starting from 1 until 6.
 What happened here is that both these `yield from` statements took values from both lists, consumed them and joined them as if they were one list.
-So in it's simplest form, these can be seen as hidden for loops, but soon you'll see there's more to it.
+So in its simplest form, these can be seen as hidden for loops, but soon you'll see there's more to it.
 What else can be done from here is generator chaining, meaning iteration can be delegated even further.
 Let's create something more complicated: